C1fer/Mesa-LLVM/README.md

 Script for installing Mesa-git and LLVM-git on Ubuntu and Debian based distros.

 # Running the script
-I recommend using `bash <(curl -s https://raw.githubusercontent.com/Cifer025/Mesa-LLVM/master/mesa-llvm.sh)` since it will always use the latest version of the script, but you can download and run it using `./mesa-llvm.sh`.
+I recommend using `bash <(curl -s https://raw.githubusercontent.com/Cifer025/Mesa-LLVM/master/mesa-llvm.sh)` since it will always use the latest version of, but you can download and run it using `./mesa-llvm.sh`.